contentstack/cli/packages/contentstack-migration/README.md

   -A, --authtoken                                      Use this flag to use the auth token of the current session.
 After
                                                        logging in CLI, an auth token is generated for each new session.

+  -B, --branch=branch                                  Use this flag to add the branch name where you want to perform
+                                                       the migration.

   -a, --management-token-alias=management-token-alias  Use this flag to add the management token alias.

-  -b, --branch=branch                                  Use this flag to add the branch name where you want to perform
-                                                       the migration.

   -k, --api-key=api-key                                With this flag add the API key of your stack.